kljr/SpringboardDDEV/README.md

 Adding too many sites at once can cause PHP timeouts, so be reasonable.

-## Updating existing Springboard sites

-Updating sites is easy with springboard-composer, and not covered here, but if you want to replace all code in a site and re-create it, just delete the site root folder, and run `sbvt-make`.
-If you delete the database prior to that, it will be recreated, otherwise the same db will be used.

 ## Replacing default content with reference databases and files

 If you place gzipped files and dbs in the `artifacts/sites` folder